Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 odbc_connect ( string dsn, string user, string password [, int cursor_type] )

 When you use this function, you have to set string user to the user name you were given for the database and string password to the password for that user name.
-Using the same scenario as before, your odbc_connect call would look like:
+Your odbc_connect call will look like:

 odbc_connect ( "mydatasource", "dbuser", "dbpassword" )